WenqiJiang/wenqijiang.github.io/_pages/about.md

 <!-- My research centers around developing efficient <b>vector data systems on modern hardware</b>, an essential topic in today's <b>systems for machine learning</b>. -->

-I work on **full-stack ML systems / AI infrastructure**, and my most recent interests include **database + AI** and **robotics systems**.
+I work on **full-stack ML systems and AI infrastructure**, with recent interests in **data systems for AI** and **robotics systems**.
 Rather than focusing on a single layer of the stack, I work across algorithms, systems, and hardware.
-As a result, I publish broadly across various systems-related venues, such as databases (SIGMOD, VLDB), high-performance computing (SC), computer architecture (ISCA), ML systems (MLSys), and data mining (KDD).
-My research has pioneered several important topics in machine learning systems, including retrieval-augmented generation (RAG), vector search, recommender systems, and, most recently, robotics systems.
+As a result, I publish broadly across systems-related venues, including databases (SIGMOD, VLDB), high-performance computing (SC), computer architecture (ISCA), ML systems (MLSys), and data mining (KDD).
+My research has contributed to several important topics in machine learning systems, including retrieval-augmented generation (RAG), vector search, recommender systems, and robotics systems.
 <!--  -->